antD97/SDPS/readme.md

 4. If you click "Reset", your next tick of damage will reset the DPS timer.
 Alternatively, if you click "Clear Table", the table will both be cleared and the timer reset.
 5. Whenever you want to record DPS or total damage, be sure to click "Reset" and then do another tick of damage to reveal any damage ticks that may have been hidden.
-Read the fourth bullet in the notes section for an explanation.
+Read the last bullet in the notes section for an explanation.

 ## Notes